Zopilota (Clelia clelia)Spanish Name: Zopilota or Mussurana

 This snake is common among lowland habitats including disturbed zones, secondary forest, dry, moist, and wet forest.
 It may be found in adjacent premontane moist forest.

 Clelia clelia lives on the Pacific slope from southern Mexico to Argentina, and on the Atlantic slope from Guatemala to Argentina.
-In Costa Rica it survives on both sides up to 1,200 m in elevation.

 An important snake, the zopilota looks like a different species when it is young.
 Juveniles have a solid red body and tail with a pale collar beneath the black head.
 With this brighter coloration some people expect them to be poisonous, so the juvenile has acquired the extra nickname of Vibora de Sangre (“Blood Snake”).
 These become large, grey to bluish black adults with black eyes, a pale underside, and scattered darker areas where the underside meets the upper coloration.